ariley1472/refstis/docs/usage.rst

   $ refstis_pipeline

-This will perform all the necessary pipeline steps to create the full suite of superdarks and superbiases, includng;
+This will perform all the necessary pipeline steps to create the full suite of superdarks and superbiases for the most recent anneal period, includng;

 1. Checking for all the STIS anneal datasets and determining anneal months.
 2. Retrieving new raw dark and bias observations for each month.